 The administration of the charity is provided by Pemberton Greenish LLP, Solicitors, at an annual fixed fee which is reviewed periodically.
-Andrew Stebbings, one of the trustees, was a Partner in this form during the year in question.
+Andrew Stebbings, one of the trustees, was a consultant to the firm during the year in question but has retired with effect from 30 September 2018.

-No grants were made in the year to any charity of which one of the trustees was also a trustee.
+No grants were made in the year to any charity of which one of the Trustees was also a trustee.